 Caffeine gives the illusion of heightened alertness by dilating pupils, quickening heart rate, and raising blood pressure.
 In fact, caffeine does not increase overall mental activity. (~Source: Caffeine Blues by Stephen Cherniske, M.S.)

 Your best bet is to work to wean off the caffeine and support yourself nutritionally as well as make sure to get some movement in daily.
-I’ll discuss a nutritional and supplemental approach in my next post, for today I want to give an approach to wean off the caffeine in 21 days.
+Today I want to give an approach to wean off the caffeine in 21 days.
 Not everyone will be ready or able to do it in just 21 days, but for most of us it’s totally doable.
 Keep in mind, support may be needed.
 You are essentially detoxing a ‘drug.’

 Strategy for Weaning Off Caffeine